Stop Chasing Likes: The B2B Founder's Guide to Turning LinkedIn Views into Actual Revenue

 Why Your Current LinkedIn Strategy Is Failing You

 Most of the advice you find online tells you to follow a simple formula.
 They tell you to use a catchy hook, give some value, and end with a call to action.
-While this is not wrong, it is incomplete.
-This advice ignores how real B2B buyers behave.
+While this was the gold standard in the early 2020s, in 2026, it is considered table stakes.
+This advice ignores how modern B2B buyers-armed with AI-filtering tools and automated executive assistants-actually behave.
 When a CEO or a VP of Engineering looks at your content, they are not looking for a reason to click a like button.
-They are looking for a reason to trust you with their business.
-They are looking for proof that you understand their specific, messy, and complicated problems.
+They are filtering for "Signal vs. Noise."
+They are looking for a reason to trust you in an era of AI-generated fluff.
+They need proof that you have "Proof of Work" in their specific, messy, and complicated niche.

 Expert Secret: The Lurker-to-Lead Ratio